 Intestate successors and beneficiaries may specify a preferred means of payment such as: electronic funds transfer to financial institutions within Canada, wire transfers to financial institutions outside Canada, bank drafts or regular cheques.
 Before any funds can be deposited to a bank account belonging to an intestate successors or beneficiary, the PGT must receive the completed authorization form.
-For those with Canadian bank accounts, a copy of the authorization form for an electronic funds transfer (EFT) to a financial institution within Canada can be obtained by clicking one of the following links:
+For those with Canadian bank accounts, a copy of the authorization form for an electronic funds transfer (EFT) to a financial institution within Canada can be obtained in our Vendor Request Form.

 Naming the PGT as your Executor

 The PGT can also be named as the executor in a will.
 Individuals interested in naming the PGT as executor in their will should contact PGT Estate & Personal Trust Services to inquire about this service prior to executing their will.
 Please contact the PGT and